WHYAMERICASUCKS.COM

 Health Canada's labour-market analysis of internationally educated health professionals adds an important layer.
 Among employed workers who studied nursing, the top occupations included registered nurses and registered psychiatric nurses at 34 percent, but also nurse aides and orderlies at 21 percent and licensed practical nurses at 8 percent.

 CIHI says 5.7 million Canadian adults did not have a regular health care provider in 2024.
-That is why the credential-recognition story matters beyond immigration policy or fairness language.
+The credential-recognition story extends beyond immigration policy or fairness language.

 In January 2024, the federal government announced up to $86 million for 15 organizations to expand foreign credential recognition capacity for about 6,600 internationally educated health professionals.
 Budget 2024 then added $77.1 million over four years, including 120 new residency positions for international medical graduates.